muhkyle17/muhkyle17/README.md

 - 👋   Hi, I’m Mikyle!
 - 👀   I’m interested in football, reading, watching movies, cooking and of course coding!
-- 🌱   I’m currently learning how to become a full stack developer in Avion School and a part-time trader.
+- 🌱   I’m currently a Frontend Developer and aspiring to become a Full-Stack Developer.
 - 📫   You can reach me at reyesmikyle17@gmail.com!
 - 🗂   Check out the projects that I've been working on.